GINsim/GINsim.github.io/docs/models/2008-mammal-survival-tlgl-leukemia/index.md

 ---

-zhang _et al._ defined a logical model of the T-LGL survival signaling network to investigate the signaling components that determine the survival of CTL in T-LGL leukemia.
+Zhang _et al._ defined a logical model of the T-LGL survival signaling network to investigate the signaling components that determine the survival of CTL in T-LGL leukemia.